 Any amounts in excess of the cap will need to be transferred out of the tax exempt pension phase, either back to the accumulation phase (earnings taxable at 15%) or out of the superannuation system entirely as a lump sum.
-Although transfers to the tax exempt pension phase will be limited to $1.6 million, there are no restrictions on how much a Member can continue to hold in the accumulation phase.
-If your pension balance is over $1.6 million, you will need to make a request to convert part or all of your pension accounts into accumulation phase to ensure that your total pension balance does not exceed $1.6 million.
+Although transfers to the tax exempt pension phase will be limited, there are no restrictions on how much a Member can continue to hold in the accumulation phase.
+If your pension balance is exceeded, you will need to make a request to convert part or all of your pension accounts into accumulation phase to ensure that your total pension balance does not exceed the cap.
 You can download the minute template by clicking the button below:

-If you have a pension balance of over $1.6 million, you might need to purchase an actuarial certificate to determine which portions of the SMSF are taxed at 15% and which portions are tax free.
+If you have a pension balance of exceeding the cap, you might need to purchase an actuarial certificate to determine which portions of the SMSF are taxed at 15% and which portions are tax free.
 For more information about Actuarial Certificate, click here.

 If your total pension balance is over $1.7 million, you will not be able to use the segregated method for the SMSF’s assets.

 The purpose of the transitional CGT relief is to provide temporary relief for certain CGT assets that will lose the tax exemption in complying with the new transfer balance cap and TRIS.